 He is God

-It is wonderful indeed that a gathering as grand as this one has been convened in Port Sa‘íd.
+It is wondrous indeed that a gathering as grand as this one has been convened in Port Sa‘íd.
 It would be good if the kings [of ages past] were to lift up their heads from beneath the dust to behold how the ensigns of truth have been hoisted high and the banners of oppression hauled down!
 In Baghdád, a mujtahid by the name of Shaykh ‘Abdu’l-Ḥusayn [Ṭihrání] would secretly impart certain things whenever the opportunity presented itself, but the Blessed Beauty would respond.
 Among the things that man imparted was the following:

 One night, he said to his close companions, “I saw in a dream that the king of Iran was sitting beneath a dome.
 He said to me, ‘Jináb-i-Shaykh, rest assured that my sword will exterminate the Bahá’ís.’
 On that dome was inscribed ‘the Verse of the Throne’ in Latin characters.”